nf-core/viralrecon/docs/output.md

 ## Nanopore: Preprocessing

-A file called `summary_variants_metrics_mqc.csv` containing a selection of read and variant calling metrics will be saved in the top-level results directory.
+A file called `summary_variants_metrics_mqc.csv` containing a selection of read alignmnet and variant calling metrics will be saved in the `multiqc/<CALLER>/` output directory which is determined by the `--artic_minion_caller` parameter (Default: `nanopolish/`).
 The same metrics will also be added to the top of the MultiQC report.

 ### Nanopore: pycoQC